Stability of Travelling Waves for Reaction-Diffusion Equations with Multiplicative Noise: Preliminary estimates

 We are now ready to obtain global and Lipschitz bounds on the functions $\mathcal{J}_0$, $b$ and $\kappa_{\sigma}$.
 In addition, we show that it suffices to impose an a priori bound on $\norm{v}_{L^2}$ in order to avoid hitting the cut-offs in the definition of $b$.
 This is crucial for the estimates in \S\ref{sec:nls}, where we have uniform control on $\norm{v}_{L^2}$, but only an integrated form of control on $\norm{v}_{H^1}$.

 \begin{lem} Suppose that (Hf) and (hPar) are satisfied.
 Then there exists a constant $K > 0$, which does not depend on the pair $(\Phi, c)$, so that the following holds true.
-For any $(v, d) \in H^1 \times \Real$ and $\psi \in H^1$ we have the bounds
+For any $(v, d) \in H^1 \times \Real$ and $\psi \in H^1$ we have the bounds\footnote{ We are dropping the third argument of $\mathcal{J}_0$ here since it is irrelevant when $\sigma = 0$.}

 In addition, for any set of pairs $(v_A, v_B) \in H^1 \times H^1$, $(d_A, d_B) \in \Real \times \Real$ and $(\psi_A, \psi_B) \in H^1 \times H^1$, the expressions

 satisfy the estimates

 \end{lem} \begin{proof} We first note that the terms in \sref{eq:prlm:f:glb:bnds}-\sref{eq:prlm:f:lip:bnds} can be absorbed in \sref{eq:prlm:j0:glb:bnds}-\sref{eq:prlm:j0:lip:bnds}, so it suffices to study the function